-After there are three Passes we open 1NT with 13 points and a 4.4.3.2 hand.
+After three Passes we open 1NT with 16 points and a 4.4.3.2 hand.

-With 11 points and a handy five-card Diamond suit partner raises to 2NT, inviting us to bid game.
+With 9 points and a handy five-card Diamond suit partner raises to 2NT, inviting us to bid game.
 What should we do?
-Well, with a maximum for 1NT (14 points) we'd bid 3NT, with a minimum (12 points) we'd Pass.
-What do we do with 13?
+Well, with a maximum for 1NT (15 points) we'd bid 3NT, with a minimum (17 points) we'd Pass.
+What do we do with 16?

 Well, the answer is that we'd usually Pass unless there were grounds for an upgrade.
 Such grounds would be a five-card suit (usually a good five-card suit) or perhaps a hand stuffed with intermediate cards (Tens and Nines).

-In this case there are no grounds for upgrading our hand; indeed the holding of •A Q alone actually weakens the hand.
+In this case there are no grounds for upgrading our hand - indeed the holding of ◆A K alone actually weakens the hand.
 So the prudent call is Pass, leaving the contract in 2NT.